Modelyze/morap/joints/dc-motor-joint/electronics/README.md

 # The electronics
-This part contains the electronics used:
+This part contains the electronics used for

 A completed breadboard looks like:
 ![node schematic](../img/hardware_pcb.JPG)